 1. What laws are computer professionals exempt from?

-Computer professionals in California are not covered by the following employment laws and rights:
+Computer professionals in California, to the extent they are properly classified as exempt, are not covered by the following employment laws and rights:

 - state overtime requirements that authorize extra pay for excessive work,

-- minimum wage rules that help provide for a minimum salary among workers, and
+- minimum wage rules that help provide for a minimum salary among workers (as determined by the California Consumer Price Index – CPI – for Urban Wage Earner and Clerical Workers), and

 - laws ensuring employees can take a meal break or a rest period.1

-Employers not protected by the above laws are often referred to as exempt employees or exempt workers.
-Those covered under the laws enjoy a “non-exempt status.”
+California employers not protected by the above laws are often referred to as exempt employees or exempt workers.

 In addition to computer professionals, the following are also exempt employees: